From Wikipedia, the free encyclopedia

-Born Samuel Jones Grundy in Bolton, Lancashire, England, he spent childhood in a Dr. Barnardo's home.
-At an early age he was adopted by a farmer from Manitoba, Canada where he was ill treated.
-About age eleven, he ran away and did odd jobs later becoming an usher in a theatre.
+Born Samuel Jones Grundy in Bolton, Lancashire, England, he spent his childhood in a Dr. Barnardo's home.
+At an early age he was adopted by a farmer from Manitoba, Canada, where he was ill treated.
+About age eleven, Ford ran away and did odd jobs, later becoming an usher in a theatre.

 Following his discharge from the Army after WWI, he became a vaudeville actor in a stock company before performing on Broadway.

-He started on a film career when Metro-Goldwyn-Mayer gave him part in the film Possessed and went on to appear in over 200 films including 13 directed by John Ford, through the two men were unrelated.
+He started on a film career when Metro-Goldwyn-Mayer gave him a part in the film Possessed (1931) and went on to appear in over 200 films, including 13 directed by John Ford.
+(The two men were not related.)